cfahlgren1/natural-sql/README.md

   JOIN customers c ON c.customerid = lm.customerid;
 ```

-NaturalQuery performs really well with subqueries, ratios, and complex questions like above.
+NaturalQuery performs really well with subqueries, ratios, and questions like above.

+### License

+This repo code is licensed under `apache-2.0`, the model license is `CC BY-SA 4.0`.